nikouu/ZeroRedact/docs/API Design/00 General Design.md

 C# has the capability to deal with this with [Rune](https://learn.microsoft.com/en-us/dotnet/api/system.text.rune?view=net-8.0) however more effort needs to go into understanding whether this can happen without allocations.

 Read more about these complexities via: [csharplang/Emoji character literals #4500](https://github.com/dotnet/csharplang/discussions/4500#discussioncomment-437052)

+## Verbosity

+The method names end up being verbose, for example: `RedactEmailAddress()`, `EmailAddressRedactorOptions` and how combined they can be large.
+This is intentional in order to be as clear as possible with expectations.
+As more full redaction libraries take in whole objects or documents to find the sensitive information within and redact, whereas ZeroRedact only redacts the given discrete piece of sensitive information.

+Confusion could arise if the email address redaction method was called `redactor.RedactEmail()` and while the input type is string/ReadOnlySpan, a user may put the content of their email and expect it to be redacted.